Theodore Beck

 Theodore Beck (4 July 1859 – 2 September 1899) was a Quaker and British educationalist working for the British Raj in India.
 From 1883 until his death in 1899 he was Principal of Muhammadan Anglo-Oriental College, which later became Aligarh Muslim University.

 Early life

 Theodore Beck was the son of Joseph Beck (1829-1891), an optical instrument manufacturer.
 Joseph Beck was a member of the Anti-Slavery Society, Treasurer of the Friends War Victims Relief Committee during the Franco-Prussian War, and led the campaign ensuring Clissold Park became a public park.

-Theodore was educated at the University of London and Trinity College, Cambridge., where he was an active member of the 'Apostles', a student society founded by Frederick Denison Maurice.
+Theodore was educated at the University of London and Trinity College, Cambridge.
+He was President of the Cambridge Union in 1882, and an active member of the Cambridge Apostles, a student society founded by Frederick Denison Maurice.
 He gained his Cambridge B.A. in 1883.

 Career

 Sir Syed Ahmed Khan asked Beck to be the Principal of the Muhammadan Anglo-Oriental College in Aligarh after the first Principal, Henry George Impey Siddons, resigned in 1883 due to poor health.
 He was appointed Principal in 1883, aged only 24, taking charge of the college on 1 February 1864 and serving as Principal until his death in 1899.

 Beck succeeded Henry George Impey Siddons, the first Principal of M.A.O College in Aligarh, and served as Principal from 1883 to 1899.
 He was one of the secretaries of the Mohammedan Defence Association.

 He was the founder President of Siddons Union Club at Muhammadan Anglo-Oriental College in 1884.